Radiotherapy

 At our Radiation Oncology Unit our expert team of doctors, physicists, radiation therapists, and nurses work together to provide you with timely access to world class radiation treatment.

-Beacon Hospital invests in the most up-to-date radiation technologies to deliver evidence-based, state-of-the-art precision treatments personalised for your type and stage of cancer.
-We are also the first centre to provide novel infrared surface guidance technology with AlignRT which allows us to deliver radiotherapy without the need for tattoos.
-Our clinical expertise is underpinned by robust research and we work hard to provide you, our patients, with access to high quality clinical trials.
+• We are also the first centre in Ireland to provide novel infrared surface guidance technology with AlignRT which allows us to deliver radiotherapy without the need for tattoos.

 Beacon Hospital Radiotherapy is located in the main hospital on level -1.